 His African wild dog book Underdogs spearheaded his efforts to raise funds and awareness for this endangered species.
-Photographs from this project also featured in the winning portfolios of the coveted Wildlife Photographer of the Year and International Conservation Photography Awards, as well as the iLCP's Extinction exhibition in Colorado in 2010.
+Photographs from this project also featured in the winning portfolios of Wildlife Photographer of the Year and the International Conservation Photography Awards, as well as the iLCP's Extinction exhibition in Colorado in 2010.
 Through sales of Underdogs, Neil donated funds to wild dog projects in Zimbabwe and South Africa.

 Rhino conservation & anti-poaching

 In 2017 he became a trustee of Poaching Prevention, a charity that works to prevent poaching of rhinos, elephants and other endangered species, through the provision of technology, equipment and specialist training.
+In 2018, Neil became a trustee of Animals Saving Animals.
+The charity trains dogs to carry out vital security and anti-poaching work around the world, with enormous success.

 His work is influenced by his career in the conservation sector and his time growing up in Africa.
 He is a FGASA (Field Guides Association of Southern Africa) qualified guide.
 Having studied at the excellent Antares Field Guide Training Centre in South Africa, ethical field skills and an intimate knowledge of wildlife play a central role in his photography.
 He also holds a Masters degree in photojournalism gained from the University of the Arts London.